hipages/inceptum-cqrs/README.md

 ## Optimistic Locking

-In short, aggregate update will fail if aggregate state has been changed in data storage (aggregate events are added) since the last read of the aggregate.
+In short, an aggregate update will fail if the aggregate state has been changed in data storage (aggregate events are added) since the last read of the aggregate.

 ### To use Optimistic locking ( by default ):
 Set UseOptimisticLocking to true in config yml